Liz Gorman (American football)

-Elizabeth Grace Gorman (born March 30, 1987, in Syracuse, New York) is a former American football player in the Lingerie Football League (LFL).
+Elizabeth Grace Gorman (born March 30, 1987) is a former American football player in the Lingerie Football League (LFL).
 Her LFL awards include 2010 Defensive Player of the Year, and being named an All-Star in 2010 and 2011.
 Gorman was also a Defensive Player of the Year nominee in 2011.
 Prior to playing in the LFL, she played soccer.

 Early life

 Gorman attended Hamilton Central High School, where she played varsity basketball, soccer and softball.
-In 2001, she was a member of the school soccer team that won regionals and state, contributing two goals in the semi-finals.
+In 2001, she was a member of the school soccer team that won regionals and state, contributing two goals in the semifinals.
 She then attended Stockdale High School for the next two years where she played soccer and graduated in 2004.
 After tearing her anterior cruciate ligament in the Valley semi-finals, she took one year off, playing club and attended Bakersfield College, where she received her associate degree in art.

 College

-She earned a soccer scholarship to Judson University, where she played two soccer seasons, scoring 9 goals and recording 10 assists in 28 appearances.
+Gorman earned a soccer scholarship to Judson University, where she played two soccer seasons, scoring 9 goals and recording 10 assists in 28 appearances.
 In 2007, she left to have knee surgery, recovering in Lakeland, Florida.
 She finished her degree in public relations and advertising while playing her last year of eligibility in soccer at Florida Southern College in the Sunshine State Conference, was honored as NCAA player of the week during the 2008–2009 season and helped her team reach the second round of the NCAA tournament.
 In total, she scored 11 goals and recorded 10 assists in 40 appearances for Florida Southern.